 Indications for use

-According to the instructions, Vaxigrip is used to prevent influenza in adults and children older than 6 months.
+According to the instructions, Vaxigrip is used to prevent influenza in adults and children over 6 months of age.
 Vaccination is allowed for the following diseases/conditions:

 • Diabetes;